top of page

 "Right, Homer?"
 Roger asks.

 "Huh?
-Sorry, I was focused on Steven's magic trick."
+Sorry, I was watching Steven's magic trick."

 "The swordfish show.
 What do you think?"